First Sino-Japanese War: Declaration of War

 On 1 August 1894, war was officially declared between China and Japan.
-The rationale, language and tone given by the rulers of both nations in their respective declarations of war were being markedly different.
+The rationale, language and tone given by the rulers of both nations in their respective declarations of war were markedly different.

 The tenor of the Japanese declaration of war, issued in the name of the Meiji Emperor, appears to have had at least one eye fixed on the wider international community using phrases such as 'Family of Nations', the 'Law of Nations' and making additional references to international treaties.
 This was in sharp contrast to the Chinese approach to foreign relations which historically was noted for refusing to treat with other nations on an equal diplomatic footing, and instead insistent on such foreign powers paying tribute to the Chinese Emperor as vassals.
 In keeping with the traditional Chinese approach to its neighbours, the Chinese declaration of war stated the palpable disdain for the Japanese can be surmised from the repeated use of the term Wojen which translates to 'dwarf', an ancient intentionally offensive and highly derogative term for the Japanese.